 If the steam optimisation project requires additional steam or fuel consumption, the steam and/or fuel should be monitored separately in the project activity.
-When the steam consumption is monitored, apply equations 11 (Use annual monitored steam quantity10 which is consumed additionally as a result of project activity, instead of S{net} in equation 11) and 13 to determine fuel consumption (for example in the boiler) associated with steam consumption.
-Project emissions should be determined by applying the "Tool to calculate project emissions due to fossil fuel consumption".
+When the steam consumption is monitored, apply equations 11 (Use annual monitored steam quantity which is consumed additionally as a result of project activity, instead of Snet in equation 11) and 13 to determine fuel consumption (for example in the boiler) associated with steam consumption.
+Project emissions should be determined by applying the "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion".